saladpalad/ais-cuda-track/assign4/README.md

 <img src="https://github.com/user-attachments/assets/5ea688cb-7203-4b1e-82d4-f5af42f54ec5" width="630" alt="flashattention">

 Following your successful work on the softmax kernel, your lab has given you a new project to tackle: implementing flash attention.
-Fortunately, your co-worker already implemented one but it doesn't work for running inference due to the changing sequence length.
+Fortunately, your lab has already implemented one but it doesn't work for running inference due to the changing sequence length.
 Your goal is to improve the current kernel and develop a robust flash attention algorithm to run GPT2 inference that has been trained on Shakespearean text.

 ## To get started: